 Who Shouldn’t Buy the Force USA Walkthrough Trap Bar

-- Anyone who is looking for their trap bar to have an abrasive knurling might not be too fond of the passiveness of the knurling on the handles.
+- Anyone who is looking for their trap bar to have an abrasive knurling might not be too fond of the passiveness of the knurling on the handles here.

-- While $400 might be a good deal considering the versatility of this trap bar, we still understand that might be too much money for some people, and in that case you might want to consider some cheaper options.
+- This trap bar is priced at around $600, which might be too much money for some people, and in that case, you might want to consider some cheaper options.

 - Since the max weight of this trap bar is 660 pounds, anyone who deadlifts over that much weight will want to find a bar that is able to accommodate their strength levels.

-Now if $400 is out of your budget for a trap bar, you could always find a cheaper one out there, but we can’t speak on the quality of all of those options, and you might be in the market for a new one sooner than you’d like.
 Force USA also throws in a lifetime structural warranty with this product that covers any manufacturing defects, and you can finance your purchase through Affirm.
-Payments with Affirm start at $34, but could increase after they run a soft credit score check.
+Payments with Affirm start at about $50 but could increase after they run a soft credit score check.
+At the end of the day, the longevity and versatility you’ll experience with this trap bar make it a solid option worth considering for your home gym.

 Overall Build and Quality